KKasbarian/kkasbarian.github.io/README.md

 2.1: Just a small update, added my Resume, finally.
 That button was left empty for a long time!!

+2.2: Small update, added the Google Clone Projects, which is built with SASS, also tweaked some styling in the skills section.

 ## Feedback:

 If you encounter any bugs or want to give a feedback, I'll be glad if you reach out to me on my Socials.